C.M. (Member of the Order of Canada)by Sylviastel | created - 03 Oct 2014 | updated - 29 Mar 2020 | Public

 78. Bobby Curtola

 Bobby Curtola was born on April 17, 1943 in Port Arthur, Ontario, Canada as Robert Allen Curtola.
-He was an actor, known for Shake, Rock and Roll (1973) and Thank Your Lucky Stars (1961).
-He was married to Karyn Rochford.
-He died on June 4, 2016 in Edmonton, Alberta, Canada.
+He was an actor, known for The New Beachcombers (2002), Shake, Rock and Roll (1973) and Thank Your Lucky Stars (1961).
+He was married to Karyn Rochford and Ava Curtola.
+He died on June 4, 2016 in ...

 85. Malcolm Forsyth

 Malcolm Forsyth was born in Pietermaritzburg, South Africa.
-He was a composer, known for Bear: Looks Within (2009), A Pairing of Swans: The Swan Sees His Reflection (2003) and Radio Worth Fighting For (2004).
+He was a composer, known for A Pairing of Swans: The Swan Sees His Reflection (2003), Bear: Looks Within (2009) and Radio Worth Fighting For (2004).
 He died on July 5, 2011 in Edmonton, Alberta, Canada.

 87. Walter Gretzky

 Walter Gretzky was born on October 8, 1938 in Canning, Ontario, Canada.
-He is an actor and writer, known for Waking Up Wally: The Walter Gretzky Story (2005), Oh Alberta (2007) and Score: A Hockey Musical (2010).
-He was previously married to Phyllis Gretzky.
+He was an actor and writer, known for Waking Up Wally: The Walter Gretzky Story (2005), Score: A Hockey Musical (2010) and Oh Alberta (2007).
+He was married to Phyllis Gretzky.
+He died on March 4, 2021 in Brantford, Ontario.

 94. Denise Donlon